NetDocuments

 Click on Click here to Authorise Access to be redirected to a NetDocuments URL.

-The screen will show "LightBeam.ai would like to connect to your NetDocuments account".
+The screen will display: “LightBeam.ai would like to connect to your NetDocuments account.”

-It will indicate that LightBeam.ai will be able to "Read all data you have rights to access".
-Important: The user logging in must be an admin of all cabinets they want to scan.
+It will indicate that LightBeam.ai will be able to “Read all data you have rights to access” or more access based on selection.

 You will receive an authorization code.
 Copy this code (note that this code expires in approximately one minute).